Service

 • 2018–2019 — Student Representative, Princeton University Department of Politics

-• 2017–2019 — Politics Graduate Representative, Princeton University Office of Inclusion and Diversity
+• 2017–2019 — Politics Graduate Representative, Princeton Graduate School Office of Access, Diversity, and Inclusion (ADI)

 Princeton Research in Experimental Social Science (PRESS)

-In 2017 I began serving as Graduate Coordinator for PRESS (Princeton Research in Experimental Social Science).
-I handled event planning and logistics, sought and communicated with speakers, and managed funding and the website.
-In 2021 I started serving as Graduate Research Consultant — meeting with undergraduate and graduate students working on experimental research and helping them with theory, design, and analysis.
+I served as Graduate Coordinator for PRESS from 2017 to 2021 — handling event planning and logistics, recruiting and communicating with speakers, and managing funding and the website.
+From 2021 to 2023 I served as Graduate Research Consultant, meeting with undergraduate and graduate students working on experimental research to help them with theory, design, and analysis.

 Talks given at PRESS